ChavishnaR/remembering-old-roblox/interface.md

 ---
 ## Roblox Interface History

-This section documents the evolution of Roblox's website interface between 2005 and 2022.
-These artifacts show how the platform's homepage, login systems, navigation, and overall user experience changed over time as Roblox expanded from a small online building platform into a large-scale gaming ecosystem.
+The Roblox website has undergone continuous redesign since its launch, reflecting both technological development and changing priorities in navigation, accessibility, branding, and user experience.

-The collection illustrates how interface design influenced the ways users discovered games, created accounts, accessed platform features, and interacted with the Roblox community.
+This collection documents the evolution of Roblox's interface between 2005 and 2022 through archived webpages and historical screenshots.
+Together, these artifacts reveal how homepage layouts, navigation systems, account pages, and interface elements changed as Roblox expanded from a small online building platform into one of the world's largest gaming ecosystems.

 ---